CommandPost/CommandPost-DeveloperGuide/api/cp/cp.apple.finalcutpro.inspector.color.ColorBoardAspect.md

 ## API Overview
 * Constants - Useful values which cannot be changed
  * [ids](#ids)
-* Functions - API calls offered directly by the extension
+* Constructors - API calls which return an object, typically one that offers API methods
  * [new](#new)
 * Methods - API calls which can only be made on an object returned by a constructor
  * [app](#app)